redpangilinan/huddle-landing-page-with-alternating-blocks/README.md

 Here is the codes that I wanna highlight.
 I learned a lot from these sections.

+#### Html Highlight

-This long html section is the footer of the webpage, it took me a few hours to code and gave me a lot of frustration but puzzling until the design is finished with full responsiveness is very satisfying.
+This long html section is the footer of the webpage, it took me a few hours to code and gave me a lot of frustration but puzzling the design until it is finished with full responsiveness is very satisfying.

 ```html
 <footer class="position-relative">
     <section class="community-box">